 Things you never knew about Charles Dickens

 Beloved for his unflinching view of London during the Industrial Revolution and simultaneously feared by anybody who's ever had to do an English Literature exam, Charles Dickens remains a popular novelist.
-Here are a few interesting facts about the famous British author.
+Famous for the likes of Oliver, A Tale of Two Cities, David Copperfield, and Great Expectations, perhaps his most timeless novel is A Christmas Carol - a story that has been adapted too many times to count, including by The Muppets.

 Charles Dickens featured over 100 London locations in just one book.